kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-gesture-area.md

 # KeyboardGestureArea

-`KeyboardGestureArea` allows you to define a region on the screen, where gestures will control keyboard position.
+`KeyboardGestureArea` allows you to define a region on the screen, where gestures will control the keyboard position.

 :::info Platform availability
 This component is available only for Android >= 11.
 For iOS and Android < 11 it will render `React.Fragment`.